einse/trigger/README.md

     python2 trigger.py

-If the current directory contains a file named "examples.txt", the script will read it; then, if strings provided, they will be tokenized.
+If the current directory contains a file named "trgr_examples.txt", the script will read it; then, if strings provided, they will be tokenized.

-If "examples.txt" is not found, the usage info will be printed.
+If "trgr_examples.txt" is not found, the usage info will be printed.

 You can also invoke the usage info by adding the ```--help``` flag (note that the script execution will be halted, even if any other flags